RDidini/Easylibpal/README.md

 # Easylibpal
-Easylibpal is a Python library revolutionizing the utilization of classic AI algorithms.
+Easylibpal version 1.0 is a Python library revolutionizing the utilization of classic AI algorithms.